kansaineil/hype-annotation-guidelines-eacl26/Importance/essential.md

 ---

 ### **3a.
 Gratuitous**
-Consider gratuitious when it adds evaluative emphasis rather than technical necessity, particularly when modifying the following nouns:
+- When it adds evaluative emphasis rather than technical necessity, particularly when modifying the following nouns: *role, step, part, component* (in non-technical, organisational sense), *function* (when loosely used), *tool, information, knowledge, insight, question, issue, gap, aspect, contribution, resource, strategy*

-*role, step, part, component* (in non-technical, organisational sense), *function* (when loosely used), *tool, information, knowledge, insight, question, issue, gap, aspect, contribution, resource, strategy*
+- When other resources already encode non-optionality (e.g. *necessary, critical*).

-Consider gratuitious when other resources already encode non-optionality (e.g. *necessary, critical*).
-In cases where *essential* is stacked with adjactive that encodes non-optionality and can also represent hype (e.g. *critical, vital, important*), code as both gratuitious (3a) and broader context / stacked (3c).
+- In cases where *essential* is stacked with adjactives that encode non-optionality and can also represent hype (e.g. *critical, vital, important*), code as both gratuitious (3a) and broader context / stacked (3c).

-**Not gratuitous** in technical, fixed meanings where non-optionality is encoded.
+**Not gratuitous** in technical, fixed meanings.

 <details markdown="1">
 <summary><em>Examples</em></summary>